 Setting up a Direct Debit ensures you never miss your payment date as long as your bank account allows you to make the payment.

-If you like, you can set up the Direct Debit to pay off just the minimum each month but still make extra payments manually.
+If you like, you can set up the Direct Debit to pay off just the requested each month but still make extra payments manually.
 That means you have the safety net of paying no late fees but the flexibility to make larger payments which could help you pay your balance of more quickly.

 Everybody has months when their outgoings are higher than expected.
 Things like car or home repairs and large utility bills can take anyone by surprise and put a strain on your budget.
-At times like this, it’s okay to make just the minimum payment because you need the money for other expenditures.
+At times like this, it’s okay to make just the requested payment because you need the money for other expenditures.
 However, it’s important not to let it become a habit as that will increase the interest you pay and the time you take to repay your card.

 Virgin Money likes to do things differently.
-We believe the minimum payments of many lenders are set too low, which leads to borrowers falling into the ‘comfort zone’ of treating £5 a month as sufficient to pay off their card.
+We believe the requested payments of many lenders are set too low, which leads to borrowers falling into the ‘comfort zone’ of treating £5 a month as sufficient to pay off their card.

-Virgin Money believes that by committing to a £25 minimum payment each month, customers will get their cards paid off more quickly and pay less interest as a result.
+Virgin Money believes that by committing to a £25 requested payment each month, customers will get their cards paid off more quickly and pay less interest as a result.
 Most importantly, our customers seem happy with the arrangement.